"You've told me a lot about what you are doing to get to heaven. Can you tell me a little about who Jesus is and what He did for Christians?"

-While this answer rolls off the lips of many church-goers, it is astounding how many leave Jesus out of their path to heaven until explicitly asked.
-Their discussion of how they live their lives betrays the reality that they are trusting in themselves (at least a little bit), and not in Christ alone.
+This answer rolls off the lips of many church-goers.
+It is astounding how many leave Jesus out of their path to heaven until explicitly asked.
+Their discussion of how they live their lives betrays the reality that they are trusting in themselves (at least a little bit) and not in Christ alone.

-When people take issue with our ministry of raising awareness of the vacancy of the office of evangelist in the local church, many people wonder what the big deal is.
+Some people take issue with our ministry.
+Why raise awareness of the vacancy of the office of evangelist in the local church?
+Many people wonder what the big deal is.
 They think we live in a "Christian nation."
-They think everyone is familiar with the gospel, or at least has every opportunity to hear it because there is a church on every corner.
+They think everyone is familiar with the gospel.
+Or, at least, has every opportunity to hear it because there is a church on every corner.

 It is not for want of searching, I assure you!

-I don't say this to try and condemn Christians (remember Romans 8:1).
-I say this because I love the church and want every member of Christ's body to be properly equipped and mature, because this is God's will for His people.
+The point of this is not to try and condemn Christians.
+Remember Romans 8:1.
+I say this because I love the church.
+I want every member of Christ's body to be properly equipped and mature.
+This is God's will for His people.

-The book of Scripture that our ministry is built from is the book of Ephesians, where Paul discusses God's eternal purpose in His church.
-Paul outlines God's purpose in Christ and the structure of the church.
+In Ephesians Paul discusses God's eternal purpose in Christ.
+The eternal purpose for His church.
+Paul outlines the structure of the church as designed by God.
 Paul makes amazing claims about God's plans to do more than we can ask or think through the church in every generation.
 Paul describes the leadership the risen Christ gave, which includes some apostles, some prophets, some evangelists, and some pastors and teachers for the equipping of the saints.

 I'll let Paul speak for himself: